nikitavoloboev/data/health/nutrition/foods.md

 # Foods

-I exclude all foods that are not healthy and experiment with many [vegan recipes](recipes.md) from the many foods that are healthy.
-I follow a whole food, plant based diet.
+I eat a whole food, place based diet and experiment by trying out new [vegan recipes](recipes.md).
+I exclude all unhealthy food.

-Most of my diet consists of eating almonds, walnuts, blueberries, bananas and avocados.
-I try to eat a set of essential foods daily:
+Most of my diet consists of eating raw foods like almonds, walnuts, blueberries, bananas and avocados.

+I try to cover my micro nutrient needs by consuming the same set of superfoods daily (NutriBoost).
+Usually in form of a small smoothie, otherwise eaten raw:

 - Blueberries (200g+)
+- Broccoli / Kale (50g+)
 - Walnuts / Almonds (100g+)

-- Broccoli / Kale (50g+)
+Can be consumed in one go or throughout the day.
+This NutriBoost also includes consuming few [supplements](supplements.md).

+I try to fast and limit my food initake for prolonged periods of time.
+Either daily 16 hour fast or sometimes full day fasts.

 I use [Paprika app](https://www.paprikaapp.com/) to store all my recipes & the foods I can eat sorted into categories (with top first).
 Here is how it looks: